 - An online, interactive OverDrive Support Course is offered 2-3 times per year.
 Contact Jean Anderson for more information.

-- OverDrive offers pre-recorded webinars and slides for library staff training.
+- OverDrive offers live and on-demand webinars, how-to videos, and training kits for library staff training.